 Our "First Meeting" conducted by the California State Executive Board was held on November 16, 2014, at the pavilion at the Oakhurst Community Center.
 It was a wonderful party and a celebration of all we had set out to accomplish.

 DAR is a service oriented organization.
-We volunteer for veteran stand downs once or twice a year, and have done this since the early days of our formation.
-We bring snacks of fruit to the local VA clinic in Oakhurst for their coffee area, throughout the chapter year, not just at holiday time.
+Our chapter has a focus on veterans and education in particular.
+We volunteer for the Homeless Veterans stand downs once or twice a year, and have done this since the early days of our formation.
 We support those veterans organizations who are helping veterans with post service needs.
 We hand out "Thank You, Veteran" cards and verbally thank the veterans we meet throughout our community and elsewhere.
 We have also sent greeting cards to our active duty military.

-Each year one of our dedicated members takes on the tasks related to DAR Good Citizens awards that honor high school seniors in our community.
-One student is nominated by his or her school.
-We have had two or three of our local high schools nominate their best and brightest school citizens.
+Each year our local high schools nominate one senior student as their best and brightest, and most representative of the ideal good citizen.
 The selection process starts in the fall and culminates with a DAR Good Citizens Award Tea each February.
-We have honored one senior in our community with the DAR Good Citizens Award in each of the past three years.
-Last year the winner's essay won at the state level and was forwarded to be reviewed at the national level.
+We have honored the three seniors from our community with the DAR Good Citizens Award in each year and award each with a check to go towards advancing their education post high school.
+Last year the winner's essay won at the state level, the southwest regional level and was forwarded to be reviewed at the national level.

-Our registrar has a monthly "Paper Party" to help community members interested in DAR to start the application process, and to help members work on supplemental application papers.
+Our chapter registrar is available to help those women interested in becoming a member of DAR to start the application process.
 Many of our members started this way.
-A number of us are interested in family history/genealogy and have a willing hand to help others.
+A number of us are very interested in family history/genealogy and have a willing hand to help others.